About The Bum

 With Martin Doudoroff, Jeff co-created Total Tiki for iPad and iPhone, a drink recipe app which Macworld magazine calls “beautifully rendered and, thanks to Berry’s tireless reporting, impeccably sourced.”

 Jeff’s also co-created a line of Tiki barware with Cocktail Kingdom, which Imbibe hails as “especially notable because it revives old styles of essential glassware that were previously almost impossible to find.”

-While this is all way too much work for a bum, Jeff is also currently writing 29 entries for The Oxford Companion to Spirits and Cocktails and lecturing about tropical drinks across the U.S., Europe, and Latin America.
+While this is all way too much work for a bum, Jeff is also developing cocktail-focused rum blends for the Hamilton label and tropical bar syrups with Orgeat Works.
+He’s also been known to leave his hut to lecture across the U.S., Europe, and Latin America.